-INGO MAURER, Watapunga table lamp
+INGO MAURER, Watapunga Table Lamp

 This nice Watapunga lamp from the MaMo Nouchies Series, designed by Ingo Maurer and Dagmar Mombach in 1998, pays homage to Isamu Noguchi and Japanese Akari craft.
 With delicate hand-manipulated paper, metal, silicone, glass and aluminum elements, it stands elegantly on a steel base and includes a 50-watt halogen bulb with a dimmer.
 The lamp has such a sculptural presence that it is more a piece of art than a common table lamp.